reservoirpy/reservoirpy/README.md

 ## Offcial documentation 📖

 See [the official ReservoirPy's documentation](https://reservoirpy.readthedocs.io/en/latest/?badge=latest) to learn more about the main features of ReservoirPy, its API and the installation process.
+Or you can access directly the [User Guide with tutorials](https://reservoirpy.readthedocs.io/en/latest/user_guide/index.html#user-guide).

 ## Installation